 The CNC uses a code to create the mold which is very precise.
 The code that is loaded in the program to give the CNC machine the paths that it will cut are produced in computer molding software’s.
 These software’s are graphic based which allows for the user to draw two dimensional shapes, then extrude, bevel, fillet, and manipulate them in several different forms.
 Since these software’s use codes to help produce the design or forms of the user, they will be accurate and precise when loaded in the CNC machine to be processed.
 This course is possible because of the graphical user interface of the programs (GUI).
 “Ivan Sutherland developed GUI which is known as a graphical user interface in 1963 as stated in Code + Form” (Reas, 2010, p.44).
 With the technology of coding increasing, the new methods of using coding included producing forms through printing and fabrication.
 Coding is being used in 3-D printers, CNC machines, laser cutters and many other forms.
 The language that the computer understands, produces the form, whether it is from a 3-D printer or CNC machines.
 With this new technology and applying it to use in contemporary architecture, the designs can reach and achieve more precise and complicated designs to enhance the user’s experience.

-2.9.1 Conclusion
+2.9.1 Summary

 Looking at a brief background of hemp and the characteristics that the fibers derived from the stalk possess, there is better understanding of the potential of this plant.
 Understanding the process of growing and harvesting these fibers to ensure a high quality fibers to be used for innovative ideals in industry, while discovering new ones.
 Observing ideals of how the fiber can be tested in order to be used for new ideals and their ability to be manipulate to achieve workability for the user.
 Through the use of digital fabrication data will be collected to see if the fibers also show promising benefits for use in construction, while incorporating environmental friendly benefits.
 This data will be compared to see if the fibers are a replacement material for use in industry.